-Our principal sources of cash are net cash flow from hotel operations and borrowings under mortgage debt and our senior unsecured credit facility.
+Our principal sources of cash are net cash flow from hotel operations and borrowings under mortgage debt, term loans, our senior unsecured credit facility and proceeds from hotel dispositions.
 Our principal uses of cash are acquisitions of hotel properties, debt service, debt maturities, capital expenditures, operating costs, corporate expenses and dividends.
-As of December 31, 2015, we had \$213.6 million of unrestricted corporate cash, \$59.3 million of restricted cash, and borrowing capacity under our credit facility.
+As of December 31, 2016, we had \$243.1 million of unrestricted corporate cash and \$46.1 million of restricted cash, as well as no outstanding borrowings under our credit facility.

-Our net cash provided by operations was \$227.6 million for the year ended December 31, 2015.
+Our net cash provided by operations was \$215.6 million for the year ended December 31, 2016.
 Our cash from operations generally consists of the net cash flow from hotel operations offset by cash paid for corporate expenses and other working capital changes.